Ann Sothern: Later years

-After The Ann Sothern Show ended, she returned to films in the political drama The Best Man (1964), opposite Henry Fonda and Cliff Robertson.
-She was nominated for a Best Supporting Actress Golden Globe for her work in the film.
+After The Ann Sothern Show ended, she returned to films with the political drama The Best Man (1964), opposite Henry Fonda and Cliff Robertson and for which she was nominated for a Best Supporting Actress Golden Globe.
 That same year, she portrayed a prostitute in the psychological thriller Lady in a Cage, starring Olivia de Havilland.
-In 1965, she had a recurring role on her friend Lucille Ball's The Lucy Show as the "Countess Framboise" (née Rosie Harrigan).
+In 1965 she had a recurring role on her friend Lucille Ball's The Lucy Show as the "Countess Framboise" (née Rosie Harrigan).
 After Ball's long-time co-star Vivian Vance announced plans to leave the show, the press speculated that Sothern would be Vance's replacement.
-Sothern denied the rumors and, ultimately, the series continued without Vance or Sothern.
+Sothern denied the rumors and ultimately the series continued without Vance or Sothern.

-In 1965, Sothern co-starred in the TV comedy series My Mother the Car, opposite Jerry Van Dyke.
-Van Dyke played a struggling lawyer and family man who discovers a dilapidated, vintage 1928 automobile in a used-car lot.
-The antique auto speaks to him — in Ann Sothern's voice.
+In 1965 Sothern co-starred in the TV comedy series My Mother the Car with Jerry Van Dyke.
+Van Dyke played a struggling lawyer and family man who discovers a dilapidated vintage 1928 automobile in a used-car lot.
+The antique car speaks to him — in Ann Sothern's voice.
 It seems the car is the reincarnation of Van Dyke's mother.
 Van Dyke restores the car to its original condition and takes it home, where it bemuses his family and becomes the envy of a zealous collector.
 Sothern was never seen in the series; only her voice was heard, reacting tartly to zany happenings around her.

-She continued the rest of the 1960s working in guest roles in television and the occasional film role.
-In an Alfred Hitchcock Hour episode, entitled "Water's Edge", Sothern turned in a most impressive performance.
-In 1972, Sothern appeared in the Sid and Marty Krofft television special Fol-de-Rol.
-The next year, she played the domineering mother of a homicidal son in psychological horror film The Killing Kind.
-In 1974, she traveled to Hong Kong to shoot the martial arts film Golden Needles.
-She played the role of Fenzie, a mahjong parlor owner.
-Sothern's next role was in the 1975 action comedy film Crazy Mama starring Cloris Leachman.
-For the rest of the decade, health problems forced her to cut back on her career.
-She worked sporadically in television and in stage productions, including a small role in the horror film The Manitou with Tony Curtis (1978).
+She continued working through the rest of the 1960s in guest roles on television and the occasional film role.
+In an Alfred Hitchcock Hour episode entitled "Water's Edge", Sothern turned in a most impressive performance.
+In 1972 Sothern appeared in the Sid and Marty Krofft television special Fol-de-Rol.
+The next year, she played the domineering mother of a homicidal son in the psychological horror film The Killing Kind.
+In 1974 she traveled to Hong Kong to shoot the martial arts film Golden Needles, in which she played the part of Fenzie, a mahjong parlor owner.
+Sothern's next role was in the 1975 action comedy film Crazy Mama, starring Cloris Leachman.
+For the remainder of the decade, health problems forced her to cut back on her career, working sporadically on television and in stage productions, including a small role in the horror film The Manitou with Tony Curtis (1978).

-Sothern returned to television in 1985 in the role of "Ma Finney" in an adaptation of one of her old films, A Letter to Three Wives.
+Sothern returned to television once again in 1985 in the role of Ma Finney for an adaptation of one of her old films, A Letter to Three Wives.
 Sothern's final film was The Whales of August in 1987.
 Her role as the neighbor of elderly sisters, played by Lillian Gish and Bette Davis, earned her the only Best Supporting Actress Academy Award nomination of her career.
 After filming, Sothern retired from acting and moved to Ketchum, Idaho, where she spent her remaining years.